 11. Kuala Sepetang: Dolphin Spotting and Mangroves

 You can also visit the Wonder Mushroom Farm and take a walk through the sleepy village of Kuala Sangga, used as a stopping point for fishermen at work.
-Seafood in these villages are often the best and freshest, and a stop at Mak Jah Mee Udang for their prawn noodle and teh tarik is a must.
+Seafood in these villages are often the best and freshest, plus a stop at Mak Jah Mee Udang for their prawn noodle and teh tarik is a must, and one of the best things to do and eat in Kuala Sepetang.

 12. Cherating: Surfs Up!